 Nijmegen: city in the Netherlands, where several Roman settlements have been discovered.

-Originally, the water flowed to the west, but the Roman engineers discovered that, by digging several shortcuts, the water would flow to the north, through the site of the modern village Heilig-Landstichting, through the Marienbosch Park, and then - by constructing a dam across a small depression - to the Hunerberg Fortress.
+Originally, the waters from these sources flowed to the west, but the Roman engineers discovered that, by digging several shortcuts, the water would flow to the north, through the site of the modern village Heilig-Landstichting, through the Marienbosch Park, and then - by constructing a dam across a small depression - to the Hunerberg Fortress.
 The valleys and canals are still visible today and the dam is also recognizable, although it is no longer very high.
 It is called the Broerdijk.
 Other dams are the Swartendijk and Cortendijk.
 They are comparable to the aquaducts of Dorchester and Tongeren.

 Taken together, the canals and dams are seven kilometers long.
 They are among the largest archaeological sites of the Netherlands; perhaps only the dike along the Rhine that was part of the local section of the limes was bigger.